secxena/Harp0/docs/ZYHPERPUNK_PLAN.md

 * Identify the chat message component and extend its model to store the metadata from `ChatResponseWithMeta`.
 * Build a simple panel that reads from the message history and renders the metadata.

+> **Status:** Each chat message now stores leak-detection metadata (saved in `memo`) and exposes a “Privacy details” dialog inside the chat UI so we can inspect detections/redactions before building the dedicated privacy panel.

 ---

 ### 5.6 Zcash / ZK Integration